Radhach9027/NetworkClient/README.md

 ### Creating a sample request:
 * In order to achieve this, we need to create an endpoint and conform NetworkRequestProtocol to it.
-* NetworkRequestProtocol is responsibilble for building the request from the host app.
+* NetworkRequestProtocol is responsible for building the request from the host app.
 * At the moment we'r using NASA OPEN SOURCE API's for testing purpose. ([FYR](https://wilsjame.github.io/how-to-nasa/))

 ```